12 of the Funniest Letters from Summer Camp

 “Mom.
 I am going to give very specific directions so pay attention.
 Everyone’s moms are sneaking them in candy through their packages so can you please send me lots of candy but hide it in the box.
 My counselor is even helping the kids sneak it in, but chocolate will melt.
 Thanks.
 Love you, Caylee.”

 Caylee’s letter home shows she has her priorities straight when it comes to camping: fitting in and getting lots of candy.
 Hopefully, her mom thought of a good package to sneak her favorite treats in (not underwear!).
-Want to send a package of your own?
-Start with these 11 awesome ideas for care packages.

 Wait, you do WHAT?